 - Dispose of invasive plants in the garbage.
 Do not put them in the compost or discard them in natural areas.
 Discarded flowers may produce seeds, and seeds may sprout.

-- If you find yellow iris or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or report a sighting online.
+- If you find yellow iris or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.